Market Insight Sydney Live

 The most significant market turnaround story in Sydney right now.
 Victoria Cross Metro opened August 2024 and the impact on tenant enquiry was immediate — this is a materially different market to 12 months ago.
 Headline rents of $550–$680/sqm sit 25–35% below CBD rates with high incentives, making effective rents genuinely competitive for cost-sensitive tenants relocating from the CBD.

 Strata office more active here than any point in the past 18 months.
 The North Sydney Metro Quarter development (delivering 2026–27) will add activated ground-floor retail and hospitality directly above Victoria Cross station, addressing the primary occupier criticism of the precinct.
-In my active submissions, lender confidence in North Sydney has improved markedly through Q1 2026 — the precinct's trajectory has shifted in a way that is now reflected in credit decisions.
+In my active submissions, lender confidence in North Sydney has improved markedly — the precinct’s trajectory has shifted in a way that is now reflected in credit decisions.

 Parramatta & Greater West Strong Office